• Home Improvement

 Make sure your grass is manicured, green, and as clean and clear as possible.
 Additionally, pay attention to any debris from trees, and how shabby your walkway is looking, or the paint job on your porch or doorway.

-Cleaning things up has a lot to do with zooming in on the little details so that potential home buyers coming by for an open house have a positive experience from first look to every step towards the front door.
+Cleaning things up has a lot to do with zooming in on the little details so that potential home buyers coming by for an open house have a positive experience from the first look to every step toward the front door.

 Enlist a friend or acquaintance who hasn’t lived in your home with you to come by and assess what they see – it won’t necessarily be the same thing as an entirely fresh pair of eyes like a potential buyer, but it’ll be much more objective than you or your family member assessing the details.